dmarts05/pixelgram/README.md

 ## CI/CD and Deployment

-To integrate new features correctly into the project, we used GitHub Actions
+To integrate new features correctly into the project and to ensure stability and quality, we used GitHub Actions.
+There are separate CI pipelines for both frontend and backend.

+The backend pipeline will run the following actions:

+- Clone repository and configure Python 3.13
+- Install uv tool and sync the defined dependencies
+- Run style and linting checks with Ruff
+- Run the unit tests mentioned in the previous sections

+The frontend pipeline will run the following actions:

+- Clone repository and configure Bun as a JavaScript/TypeScript runtime
+- Install Bun dependencies
+- Build the project for production
+- Check that code maintains Prettier format and pass linting with ESLint

+## Project organization and metodology